 This show follows the nights of the detectives working at the Las Vegas Police Department Crime Scene Investigations bureau.
 Being the second busiest crime lab in America, CSI officers use the best scientific and technical methods to solve puzzles and catch criminals.
-Written by

 Theres no such thing as questions, just hidden answers.